Sunday, 10 February 2013

-Review: Behind The Curtain - Peter Abrahams (Echo Falls #2)
+Review: Behind The Curtain by Peter Abrahams

 Publisher - Walker Books February 5 2007

 In this sequel to Down the Rabbit Hole a clever young girl learns that mysterious forces are at work in her town -- and exposing them could put her life in jeopardy.' - Goodreads

 I picked up #1 in the Echo Falls series, Down The Rabbit Hole at the end of last year for two reasons - it had an endorsement by Stephen King and it had a great title!
 I read the whole thing in a couple of days and loved it so much I promptly ordered books #2 & 3 from the library and whilst I enjoyed Rabbit Hole, Behind The Curtain didn't quite hold my attention in the same way.

 Thirteen year old Ingrid Levin-Hill is a Sherlock Holmes fan with a dog called Nigel and a perfectly average family - mum, dad and older brother Ty (the prodigy football star).
 Doing her best to follow in Holmes' footsteps Ingrid likes to solve mysteries with big clues from the newspaper editor and police help from her friend Joey's father, Chief Strade.
 Her parents are never around to notice what she's doing or that she has a habit of sneaking out in the middle of the night.
 In Behind The Curtain her beloved Grampy is in trouble, her brother is mysteriously becoming an even better football player & weight lifter and there's a newcomer in town who is her new soccer coach & her dad's new business associate.
 Obviously, in amongst all this is a mystery to be solved and Ingrid is the best girl for the job!